andrewmacheret/last-known-mouse-position/README.md

 # last-known-mouse-position

-A webpage that tracks and shows your current mouse position using [jQuery](https://jquery.com/) and [Highmaps](http://www.highcharts.com/products/highcharts).
+A webpage that tracks and shows a graph of your current mouse position using [jQuery](https://jquery.com/) and [Highmaps](http://www.highcharts.com/products/highcharts).
 Not very useful.
 Not very pretty.

 See it running at [http://andrewmacheret.com/projects/last-known-mouse-position](http://andrewmacheret.com/projects/last-known-mouse-position).